 Blue Ribbon Pines was planned throughout the end of 2005 and beginning of the next year, and in August 2006 – after Jordan had delayed the opening several times due to a desire for perfection – the course was opened to the disc golfing public.

 Though some found the idea of paying for disc golf outlandish in 2006 (the fee was $5), Blue Ribbon Pines soon became known as a must-play course.
 Jordan said within the first year he already knew the course would be popular enough to be successful in his eyes, with people from all over the state showing up to play it.
-And, now, with Jordan's careful upkeep and constant additions (read more about those in upcoming sections), the course can count itself not just a local favorite, but a pillar of Minnesota disc golf and one of the best disc golf destinations in the world.
+And, now, with Jordan's careful upkeep and constant additions, the course can count itself not just a local favorite, but a pillar of Minnesota disc golf and one of the best disc golf destinations in the world.

 Despite its success and renown, Jordan still isn't satisfied with his creation and vows to keep working to improve it.